-These really are the BEST gluten free chocolate chip cookies!
-They are so yummy and the perfect balance of chewiness, sweetness, and chocolaty goodness that will have everyone reaching for seconds.
+My non-gluten free sister and her husband (yeah the one we tricked with these cupcakes) said these are the BEST gluten free chocolate chip cookies!
+They truly are so yummy and have the perfect balance of chewiness, sweetness, and chocolaty goodness that will have everyone reaching for seconds.

-Our chocolate chip cheeseball and crockpot candy are other great treats.
-They are sweet and perfect with cookies.
-Be sure to save the extra chocolate chips to make our gluten free cannoli or this heavenly hunks recipe too.
+Our chocolate chip cheeseball and crockpot candy are other great treats to make with your chocolate chips.
+And be sure to save some to make our gluten free cannoli.

 Why you'll love these chocolate chip cookies